-Work organization by Projects and Teams
+Work organization by Portfolios (Projects) and Teams

 Best practices to plan and assign work to projects and teams: one team – many projects, many projects – one team, etc.

-Work (user story, feature, bug) has to be assigned to project.
+Work (user story, feature, bug) has to be assigned to the project.
 It can be also assigned to one or several teams.
 If you start a new project, you may not know how many teams will work on it, so you just add user stories and features into the project backlog.
 You can take care of the exact assignments later on.

 Some interesting questions may arise, such as: “OK, so I'm a member of the Alpha team, can I see all the projects related to the Alpha team?
 Can I create user stories in these projects?”.
 Let me explain how it works.